Embed a Widget Securely

 Prepare the request body.

-Copy your widget configuration JSON, then remove the
+Copy your widget configuration JSON into the tool, then remove the

 domainandapiKeyproperties.
-You will send the rest as the request body in raw JSON format. -
+The remainder serves as the request body in raw JSON format. -

 tokenproperty.
 That token is a JWT that securely contains the encrypted configuration.
 By default, the token is valid for one week.
 The expiration can be adjusted.

-To perform the client-side act of rendering the embed, you can use an environment such as CodePen.
+To test the client-side rendering of the embedded widget, you can use an environment such as CodePen.

-- Load the page.
-The embed decrypts the token and render the dashboard without exposing private information client-side.
+qv-tokenvalue. - Load the page.
+The embedded widget code decrypts the token and renders the dashboard without exposing private information on the client side.

 Tips

-- If the embed returns a permission error, confirm the API key used in the server call is valid and the header is
+- If the embed returns a permission error, confirm that the API key used in the server call is valid.

-xAPI-key. - Do not paste the actual API key into public client-side sandboxes like CodePen.
-Use a dummy value there while testing the client portion.
+- Do not paste the actual API key into public client-side sandboxes like CodePen.
+Use a dummy value while testing the client portion.

 - If the token fails to render, ensure you copied only the token string value (inside the quotes) and did not include surrounding JSON.

-- Adjust the token lifetime if you need longer or shorter validity.
-Shorter lifetimes reduce exposure if tokens are leaked.
+- Adjust the token expiration as needed.
+Shorter expiration cycles reduce exposure in case tokens are leaked.

 Before deploying, verify the following items:

-- API key does not appear in client-side code or public repos.
+- The API key does not appear in client-side code or public repositories.

 - All sensitive configuration is encrypted into the token issued by the secure endpoint.